 8

 Home to NASA’s Marshall Space Flight Center, the city of Huntsville is aptly nicknamed Rocket City.
-Not surprisingly, its most popular attraction, touted as one of the best places to visit in Alabama, is the US Space & Rocket Center.
-Catering to all age groups, the exhibits, and interactive spaces attract a huge crowd.
+Not surprisingly, its most popular attraction, touted as one of the great places to visit in Alabama, is the US Space & Rocket Center.
+Catering to all age groups, exhibits, and interactive spaces attract a huge crowd.
+Better yet, this super famous attraction is also the biggest spaceflight museum on Earth!
+Pretty amazing, isn’t it?

-Besides its connection to rockets and space, Hunstville also has an interesting history.
+Besides its connection to rockets and space, Huntsville also has an interesting history.
 Enjoy a walk back in time at the Twickenham Historic District, home to the largest collection of gorgeous antebellum homes in the South.
-When you’re done with exploring the city a good idea would be to unwind at the beautiful Huntsville Botanical Garden.
+It’s also included in the National Register of Historic Places list!
+When you’re done exploring the city, a good idea would be to unwind at the beautiful Huntsville Botanical Garden.
+Open all year long; this 118-acre garden is one of Alabama’s top attractions!

 Little River Canyon